 Your Duty to Report a Car Accident Claim

 You have a duty to report your auto accident claim to Medicare or Medi-Cal.
 If you fail to do so, they'll most likely find out about it anyway and contact you.
-These government agencies use specialized computer programs to flag payments for injuries associated with accidents.
-So you can work with your legal counsel to report your claim promptly.
+These government agencies use specialized computer programs to flag payments for injuries associated with accidents, so you should work with your legal counsel to report your claim promptly.

 Medicare or Medi-Cal also requires periodic updates on the status of your claim, which you also have a duty to provide.
 Your attorney can keep them informed about the progress in your case.